suutari-ai/shuup/doc/prices_and_taxes.rst

 on-checkout calculation will be used.

-With on-checkout tax calculation mode Shoop calculates taxes for a basket in the confirmation phase of the checkout process or in the confirmation phase of the order creating UI in the Shop Admin.
-This means that taxes are not known for items in the basket, product listings or on the detail page of a product.
+With on-checkout tax calculation mode Shoop calculates taxes for a cart in the confirmation phase of the checkout process or in the confirmation phase of the order creating UI in the Shop Admin.
+This means that taxes are not known for items in the cart, product listings or on the detail page of a product.
 The reason for not calculating taxes before the confirm phase is that the active tax module might query tax information from an external source which might be prohibitively